richooms/healthcare_automl/README.md

-# Welcome to Microblog!
+# Welcome to AutoML healthcare!

-This is an example application featured in my [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-See the tutorial for instructions on how to work with it.
+With this application one can easily run TPOT on any dataset that they upload.
+It is based on the flasky tutorial by Michael Grinberg and created by Richard Ooms as part of his master's thesis at Utrecht University